erolmuh/abp/docs/en/tutorials/microservice/part-06.md

   }
 }
 ```
+> This step is automatically done by ABP Studio wherever possible.

 > **BaseUrl** refers to the base URL of the Catalog service.
 You can use the *Copy Url* option from the Catalog service's context menu in the ABP Studio **Solution Runner** to paste it here.